PaddlePaddle/Paddle/doc/howto/dev/contribute_to_paddle_en.md

 ➜  git push origin my-cool-stuff
 ```

-## Create an issue and a Ppull Request
+## Create an issue and a Pull Request

 Create an Issue to describe the problem and record its number.